huynh-kent/SimpleDHCPprotocol/README.md

 Implements SQLite3 to store and edit records of IP addresses

-Each record contains [ IP address, MAC address, Timestamp, Acked, Record Number ]
+Each record contains [ IP address, MAC address, Timestamp, Acked (1 or 0), Record Number ]

 Client sends a Discover message